Family Food Garden may collect a share of sales or other compensation from the links on this page.

 I started looking for a dehydrator because we love dehydrating kale chips.
 At first a cheaper dehydrator was fine, although there was one flaw which I will talk about soon.
 Soon we wanted to start dehydrating on a larger-scale to preserve food.
 We also loved some of the gluten-free raw wraps which need a large tray not small circle ones.

-The other feature I love is different settings depending on what you’re dehydrating
+Another feature of the Excalibur food dehydrator I love is the different settings depending on what you’re dehydrating.

 Our herbs would ALWAYS burn in the Nesco even on the lowest setting.

-In the excalibur I can dehydrate herbs on a very gentle setting and they don’t burn.
-This is a great benefit if you’re a herbalist or homesteader, although certain herbs I still air dry.
+In the Excalibur I can dehydrate herbs on a very gentle setting and they don’t burn.
+This is a great benefit if you’re a herbalist or homesteader.
 You can also use your Excalibur to rise bread dough or start your yogurt fermentation.

-The Excalibur 9 tray was our choice because we’re a large family that homesteads & preserves
+The Excalibur 9 tray was our choice because we’re a large family that homesteads and preserves.

 But this dehydrator also comes in a 4 tray or 5 tray size for an inexpensive option for smaller households.